 When you are confident of your market potential in Japan, you will want to find out the best way getting to market.
 Here we cover the general information you will need to consider when you plan your market entry strategy.

-The key question most exporters ask themselves is can we do this ourselves, or do we need a local partner to make it in Japan.
+The key question most exporters consider is can we do this ourselves, or do we need a local partner to make it in Japan?
 Although in the past Japan’s traditional business culture would have usually involved multiple layers of intermediaries between your products or services and end-users, this business style has changed dramatically over the past decades.
 Appreciation of cost cutting, easier communication and a rise in English-capable employees has increased the potential for entering Japan directly yourself.
 That said, the majority of small and medium overseas companies enter with the support of local partners.

 See the full article on Finding the Best Route to Market here.

 Setting up a business in Japan